-Sagardi in the gothic quarter is a great place to go - they have a proper tapas restaurant as well as a more informal bar with apple wine and a mixture of mini sandwiches - photo and link to location here http://www.flickr.com/photos/ousby/2266903235/ almost 8 years ago
+Sagardi in the gothic quarter is a great place to go - they have a proper tapas restaurant as well as a more informal bar with apple wine and a mixture of mini sandwiches - photo and link to location here http://www.flickr.com/photos/ousby/2266903235/ about 8 years ago

 As Josetur said, Passeig del Born is a good area to go for 'tapas'.